Can Mexico win the 2026 World Cup?

 Has Mexico ever won the World Cup?

-What advantage does Mexico have as World Cup co-host?
+What advantage does Mexico have in 2026?